Illinois defense reigns supreme in blowout win over Virginia

 Fortunately, those turnovers did not come back to haunt the Illini.
 Ryan Walters’ defense built off its success from last weekend, holding Virginia (1-1, 0-0 ACC) to only 3 points in its first two possessions — both starting in Illinois territory.

-After a fourth straight Illini possession yielded in no points to start the game, a Hugh Robertson punt deep into Virginia territory resulted in a fumble recovery for a touchdown.
+After a fourth straight Illini possession yielded in no points to start the game, a Hugh Robertson punt deep into Virginia territory resulted in a fumble recovery for an Illini touchdown.

 This boost from the special teams seemed to jumpstart the Illinois offense.
 Tommy DeVito threw two touchdowns in the next 6 minutes, giving Illinois a commanding 21-3 lead early in the second quarter.